- What’s included

 - How to Use

-PrimeWeld’s Dual Voltage 110v/220v 60 Amp Plasma Cutter brings plenty of fabrication power to your shop.
+PrimeWeld’s CUT60 Dual Voltage 110v/220v 60 Amp Plasma Cutter brings plenty of fabrication power to your shop.
 The 60 amp max rating cuts steel up to 7/8-inch thick.
-The bottom end at 20 amps output will cut as thin as 22 gauge sheet metal.
-Like every PrimeWeld machine, we build the cut 60 plasma cutter to withstand the tough conditions found in real-world workplaces.
+At 20 amps output, this plasma cutter will cut as thin as 22 gauge sheet metal.
+Like every PrimeWeld welding machine, we built the CUT60 Plasma Cutter to withstand the tough conditions found in real-world workplaces.

 Dual-Voltage Input Makes It Useful at Home or Job